saadaouad/all-countries-with-Arabic-names-in-JSON/README.md

-# all-countries-with-Arabic-names-in-JSON
-List of all countries with Arabic names in JSON file
+## JSON - All countries with Arabic names